akinwilson/configs/configs/README.md

 ## Vim

-Vim has many plugin manager and in order to converge to a stable design pattern for handling all the various plugins, I followed [this](https://github.com/junegunn/vim-plug).
+You need to install a vim plug-in manager.
 In essence, all you need to run is the follow command:
 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```
-This will install the `vim` plug-in manager.
+This will install the [vim plug-in manager](https://github.com/junegunn/vim-plug).

+Next you will want to copy the the `vim` directory of this repository to your local filesystem under `~/.vim`

 **YouCompleteMe; YCM plugin**